Struggling to get interviews?

 - LinkedIn profile (if you have one)

-2. Open with a great scholarship resume objective
+2. Introduce yourself with a resume objective

-The best way to get the attention of any scholarship selection committee is to start your scholarship resume with a convincing, tailored resume objective (also sometimes called an objective statement).
+Start your scholarship resume with a convincing, tailored resume objective (also sometimes called an objective statement).

 Your objective is a short introduction that summarizes your goals, accomplishments, and passions at the top of the page.